 Why should cats be returned to the same location once they are spayed or neutered?

-Why do some people not think TNR is a good option?
+Why do some people think TNR ineffective?

-How can people get involved?
+How can people get involved in TNR?

 There are three easy ways you can support TNR efforts:

 - If you have stray cats in your area or want to help effectively reduce the stray cat population, reach out to your local rescue groups and animal shelters to find out if they have a TNR program.
 Ask if they need help with their efforts so you can get involved directly.